An Argument to Not Use

 • a miraculous acceleration of nuclear decay (there is a proposal for a scientific mechanism to produce accelerated nuclear decay, namely modification of the strong nuclear coupling constant - but this itself requires a miracle to change the strong force, so a miracle is still required)

-• a miraculous expansion of the universe to 20 times its size to to remove the heat produced from accelerated nuclear decay, as well as to remove the heat produced by CPT itself, to prevent melting the earth's crust
+• a miraculous expansion of the universe many times its size (at least "an order of magnitude" which is 10 times) 8 to to remove the heat produced from accelerated nuclear decay, as well as to remove the heat produced by CPT itself, to prevent melting the earth's crust

 • a miraculous protection of the people and animals on the ark from freezing, due to the above cooling